AliBaheri/alibaheri.github.io/_posts/2026-06-15-why-the-geometry-of-reasoning-might-matter.md

 processes have dynamics.
 If a failure leaves a signature in how a model moves, then what matters is not only that it arrived somewhere wrong.

+The case sharpens for vision-language-action models.
+A VLA does not narrate: it maps pixels and an instruction straight to motor commands, so there is no chain of thought to read and no fluent sentence to catch.
+The monitoring channel we normally rely on is simply absent.
+The trajectory is not &mdash; the backbone still moves through hidden states as the episode unfolds, which makes an internal geometric signal not an additional check but the only one available before an action is committed.
+And a step that does not follow is no longer a wrong claim; it is a wrong motion, executed in the world and compounding through contact.
+A monitor that flags the departure mid-episode buys what a robot actually needs: time to slow, fall back to a conservative controller, or hand back to a human.
+The caveat carries over and bites harder, since robot deployment is distribution shift by definition &mdash; precisely where our student model struggled.

 <div class="takeaway" markdown="1">
 <span class="tl">The takeaway</span>
 Understanding reasoning may require looking not just at where a model ends up, but at the